450 combined OpenQuake engine citations from studies in 70+ countries around the world, helping advance seismic hazard and risk science.

 “This is a great contribution towards putting to the public an open data, collaborative effort with many partners on the best available data on earthquake risk around the world,” said Ricardo MenaDirector of the UN Office for Disaster Risk Reduction (UNDRR) in Geneva.

 Hundreds of researchers, modellers and other experts from 80+ countries have used the software.
 The Engine has been applied for verification of hazard calculations for the new generation of 30 national and regional hazard maps, including national and regional exposure and vulnerability models.

 The resulting outputs from the OQ engine support a wide range of disaster risk management purposes, including (re)insurance pricing and risk transfer, emergency response, recovery, and planning in support of the Sendai Framework for DRR at subnational, national and regional scales.

-Join the GEM Foundation on September 23rd, 2020 from 1600 to 1730 CET for a webinar that will feature presentations from the public, private and academic sectors on their experiences with GEM’s flagship product.
+Join the GEM Foundation on October 22nd, 2020 from 1600 to 1730 CET for a webinar that will feature presentations from the public, private and academic sectors on their experiences with GEM’s flagship product.
 The webinar will also be an opportunity to gather recommendations from the community of users and discuss possible future areas of OpenQuake engine collaborative development.
-Invitations will follow.
+Visit the event page .